verdict-project/verdict-project.github.io/download/index.md

 **Download for {{ name_url['family'] }} - {{ platform }}**: [{{ name_url['name'] }}]({{ name_url['url'] }})
 {% endfor %}

+Note that `2.10` and `2.11` suffixed to the official Spark versions are the Scala versions.

 ## Hive, Impala, Redshift: Command-line Interface